50 Reasons Why You’ll Age Better Than Your Parents

 More plant-based food

 Just as our knowledge of the benefits of physical activity has increased, so have we learned more about nutrition.
 “The two most important things that determine healthy aging are the lifelong diet and exercise programs that people choose to engage in,” says Pinchas Cohen, MD, Dean of the USC Leonard Davis School of Gerontology.
 “A diet richer in fruits and vegetables and lower in animal products and processed foods is critical.”
-This veggie might be the key to aging slower.
 One Harvard study showed that women in their 50s and 60s who ate more plant foods, whole grains, and fish, and fewer red and processed meats, were 40 percent more likely to live past 70 without chronic illness.
 “A diet rich in pulses—including lentils, chickpeas, beans and dry peas—has been linked to reduced cholesterol and a lower risk of heart disease, certain cancers, and obesity,” says Palinski-Wade.
 As our diets shift to more plant-based foods, we’ll live better longer.

 Greater understanding of which foods are bad for us